thoughtspot/thoughtspot.github.io/_admin/loading/view-your-data-profile.md

 permalink: /:collection/:path.html
 ---

 After you upload a CSV file, it is available as a table in ThoughtSpot.
-Click **Data** in the top navigation bar and select your CSV file.
-Then click
+Click **Data** in the top navigation bar and select your table, and then click **Profile**.
-**Profile**.

 ![]({{ site.baseurl }}/images/data_profile.png)